 - A line of seaweed, a “river” of foam, or debris that is moving steadily out away from the shore, as opposed to outside the rip where debris or foam is floating toward the shore.

 - A break in the incoming wave pattern as they roll into shore.
 It may be an area where the waves are not breaking as quickly or as violently.
-The water may look flat where the rip is, in contrast to the lines breaking waves on either side.
+The water may look flat or calm where the rip is as opposed to the breaking waves on either side.

 - Rip currents can be prevalent around jetties, breaks in sandbars, piers, and groins (a long, narrow structure built out into the water perpendicular from a beach to prevent beach erosion).